cerbos/cerbos/README.md

 Cerbos is an authorization layer that evolves with your product.
 It enables you to define powerful, context-aware access control rules for your application resources in simple, intuitive YAML policies; managed and deployed via your Git-ops infrastructure.
 It provides highly available APIs to make simple requests to evaluate policies and make dynamic access decisions for your application.

+This repo has everything you need to set up a self-hosted Cerbos Policy Decision Point (PDP).
+[Sign up for a free Cerbos Hub account](https://cerbos.dev/product-cerbos-hub?utm_campaign=brand_cerbos&utm_source=github) to streamline your policy authoring and distribution workflow to self-hosted PDPs.

+With Cerbos Hub you can:

+- Collaborate with colleagues to author and share policies in fully-interactive private playgrounds
+- Quickly and efficiently distribute policy updates to your whole PDP fleet
+- Build special policy bundles for client-side or in-browser authorization
+- Easily integrate with Cerbos in serverless and edge deployments

 ## Key concepts, at a glance 👀

 **_PRINCIPAL:_** oftentimes just the "user", but can also represent: other applications, services, bots or anything you can think of.
 The "thing" that's trying to carry out an... ↙️